mkaustubh/GUI_TeamVaayushastra/README.md

 You may use Unfolding under the terms of the MIT License.
 See http://en.wikipedia.org/wiki/MIT_License for more information.

-Copyright (C) 2020 Kaustubh Mishra, and contributors
+Copyright (C) 2020 Kaustubh Mishra

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal